bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 </b-btn>
 ```

-Note: If the `<b-modal>` has the `return-focus` prop set, then the element specified
+**Note:** If the `<b-modal>` has the `return-focus` prop set, then the element specified
 via the event will be ignored.

-#### Keyboard Navigation
+### Keyboard Navigation

 When tabbing through elements within a `<b-modal>`, if focus attempts to leave the modal into the document,
-Focus will be brought back into the modal.
+it  will be brought back into the modal.

-In some circumstances, you may have a need to disable the enforce focus feature.
-You can do so
+In some circumstances, you may need to disable the enforce focus feature.
+You can do this
 by setting the prop `no-enforce-focus`.